Klezmer: In literature

 In Jewish literature, the klezmer was often represented as a romantic and somewhat unsavory figure.
 However, in nineteenth century works by writers such as Mendele Mocher Sforim and Sholem Aleichem they were also portrayed as great artists and virtuosos who delighted the masses.
-Klezmers also appeared in non-Jewish Eastern European literature, such as in the epic poem Pan Tadeusz, which depicted a character named Jankiel Cymbalist, or in the short stories of Leopold von Sacher-Masoch.
+Klezmers also appeared in non-Jewish European literature, such as in the epic poem Pan Tadeusz, which depicted a character named Jankiel Cymbalist, or in the short stories of Leopold von Sacher-Masoch.
 In George Eliot's Daniel Deronda (1876), the German Jewish music teacher is named Herr Julius Klesmer.
 The novel was later adapted into a Yiddish musical by Avram Goldfaden titled Ben Ami (1908).